 You know how almost every restaurant now adds either a batter or flour to their French fries?
 Well you can make crispy gluten free breakfast potatoes with the same texture, but without a lot of oil.
 Instead of deep-frying the potatoes, you simply fry them.
 They turn out delicious, too!

-Blackout cake, also called Brooklyn Blackout cake consists of chocolate cake topped, filled with chocolate pudding and topped with chocolate cake crumbs.
+Blackout cake, also called Brooklyn Blackout cake, consists of chocolate cake, filled with chocolate pudding, and topped with chocolate cake crumbs.
 My take on the cake is a little bit different in that this gluten free chocolate blackout cake is not topped with cake crumbs.
-Crumbs are only placed on the sides and the cake is topped a little chocolate ganache.
+Instead, crumbs are only placed on the sides and the cake is topped with a little chocolate ganache.
 Instead of vanilla pudding, this cake is filled with chocolate pastry cream.
-It’s divine, and perfect for Valentine’s Day with plenty of leftovers to consume or freeze.
+It’s divine and perfect for Valentine’s Day with plenty of leftovers to consume or freeze.